swillis12/react-promise-switch/README.md

 ### Flow Coverage

 By offering 100% [Flow](https://flow.org/) coverage, it’s very simple to integrate this library into existing Flow projects.
 The exported class accepts a generic parameter — but until Flow supports JSX component generics, the return type you provide to the `promise` prop will be inferred all the way down to the `data` argument provided in each of the different APIs.
 Eventually I’d like to add [TypeScript](https://www.typescriptlang.org/) coverage as well — but until I have time, contributions are welcomed!

-### Tests

-Although I haven’t written tests yet, I plan to do so.
-Contributions welcomed!